cookiecutter/cookiecutter/docs/usage.rst

     $ cookiecutter https://github.com/audreyr/cookiecutter-pypackage.git

-This generates your project and outputs it in your current directory.
+You will be prompted to enter a bunch of project config values.
+(These are defined in the project's `cookiecutter.json`.

+Then, Cookiecutter will generate a project from the template, using the values that you entered.
+It will be placed in your current directory.

 Or hook directly into the Cookiecutter API
 ------------------------------------------